lukasz-karolewski/wireguard-manager/README.md

 ## Persistance/backup

-Configuration, and all keys is stored on disk in following format:
+Configuration, and all keys is stored on disk, /configuration.json in following format:

-    /config
+    {
-           /servers
+        local-site: ServerConfig,
-           /keys
+        remote-sites: ServerConfig[],
-                /client_name-private.key
+        clients: ClientConfig[]
-                /client_name-public.key
+    }